citrus0102/hello-world/README.md

 # hello-world
 Saying hello to the world
-I'm here to learn coding - that's it for now
+I'm here to learn coding - that's it for now.